splynx/docs/files/en/networking/authentication_of_customers/linux_accel_ipoe/linux_accel_ipoe.md

 EOF
 ```

-if you MASQUERADE rule, this is an example:
+If firewall MASQUERADE rule is needed, this is an example:

 ```
 apt -y install iptables-persistent